Table of Contents

-It must be noted that recent forays into bariatric surgery have produced results which indicate that some of the procedures may be suitable for people with a BMI between 30 and 40.
-Of course, as was already mentioned before, whether or not bariatric surgery is worth undergoing for a patient is largely based on the specific procedure he or she is aiming for, and so here is an overview of what each one of them entails.
+It must be noted that recent forays into weight loss surgery have produced results which indicate that some of the procedures may be suitable for people with a BMI between 30 and 40.
+Of course, as was already mentioned before, whether or not weight loss surgery is worth undergoing for a patient is largely based on the specific procedure he or she is aiming for, and so here is an overview of what each one of them entails.

 The malabsorptive procedures purpose to reduce stomach size and capacity, these procedures are effective basically from creating a physiological condition of malabsorption.

 A very complex operation (the original version of which is no longer performed due to various complications), the biliopancreatic diversion consists of restricting a certain part of the stomach and lowering its total size.